-When the wind, temperature, humidity, pressure and other atmospheric variables are considered - whether empirically or from GCM's - or from appropriately generalized turbulent cascade processes - it is found that the transition at 5 - 10 days is universally observed to be from high frequency, growing (H>0) to low frequency, decreasing (H<0) behaviour with successive fluctuations tending to cancel each other out.
-At first sight, this would appear to validate the dictum "the climate is what you expect, the weather is what you get", ([Heinlein, 1973]) i.e. that the climate is a kind of average weather, which is obtained by averaging the weather over longer and longer time intervals.
-However, analysis of instrumental and paleo (i.e. proxy) data over decades, century and millennial scales shows that the H<0 convergence of averages ends at about 30 years (in the industrial epoch) and after about 100 years (pre-industrial), and that at longer scales, the averages begin to change again (i.e. with H>0).
-Fig. 7 is a composite showing the variability over nearly 13 orders of magnitude based on instrumental and paleo data (fig. 2a is the spectral equivalent using largely the same data).
-For example, the climate "normal" (defined as a thirty year average) itself tends to fluctuate becoming more and more variable right up to tens of thousands of years, the ice ages.
-Empirically, there are therefore three different regimes, not two, the intermediate regime - which is really a kind of "slow" weather is called "macroweather" with the term "climate" being reserved for the longer period (unstable) variations up to ice-age scales of ≈ 100 kyrs [Lovejoy, 2013].
-If one uses paleo data to extend such analyses to very long scales (up the limit of reliable proxies, 540 Myrs corresponding to the Phanerozoic eon), then in addition one finds a narrow "macroclimate" regime from ≈ 100 kyrs to ≈ 1 Myr (with $H \approx -0.8$) and then a "megaclimate" regime from with (with $H \approx 0.4$) from ≈ 1 Myr to (at least) 540 Myrs.
-Interestingly, this latter H>0 regime is associated with "unstable" drunkard's walk like behaviour, it is incompatible with Lovelock's Gaia ("living earth") hypothesis [Lovejoy, 2014b]).
+variable right up to tens of thousands of years, the ice ages.
+Empirically - up to dozens of millennia at least - there are therefore three different regimes, not two, the intermediate regime - which is really a kind of "slow" weather and is called "macroweather" with the term "climate" being reserved for the longer period (unstable) variations up to ice-age scales of $\approx$ 100 kyrs (Lovejoy 2013).
+If one uses paleo data to extend such analyses to very long scales (up the limit of reliable proxies, 540 Myrs corresponding to the Phanerozoic eon), then in addition one finds a narrow "macroclimate" regime from $\approx 100$ kyrs to $\approx 1$ Myr (with $H \approx -0.8$ ) and then a "megaclimate" regime (with $H \approx 0.4$ ) from $\approx 1$ Myr to (at least) 540 Myrs.
+Interestingly, this latter H > 0 regime is associated with "unstable" drunkard's walk like behaviour, it is incompatible with Lovelock's Gaia ("living earth") hypothesis (Lovelock 1995) that posits homeostasis (i.e. negative feedbacks that are strong enough to keep the temperature from wandering too far from optimal values for life; Lovejoy (2015b)).

-The weather - macroweather - climate trichotomy is helpful for understanding anthropogenic warming: whereas in pre-industrial times, slowly acting natural processes eventually - at scales of a century or more - begin to dominate the (cancelling, diminishing) macroweather processes, in the industrial era, the anthropogenic effects are stronger than the natural climate processes and they begin to dominate macroweather after only about 30 years.
+The weather - macroweather - climate trichotomy is helpful for understanding anthropogenic warming: whereas in pre-industrial times, slowly acting natural processes eventually - at scales of a century or more - begin to dominate the (cancelling, diminishing) macroweather processes.
+In the industrial era, the anthropogenic effects are stronger than the natural climate processes and they begin to dominate macroweather after only about 30 years.
 This is important because it means that the (roughly century long) variation since 1880 is mostly due to anthropogenic not natural variability: it allows us to fairly accurately separate out the anthropogenic from the natural variations.